1/72 scale kits of the MiG-15 (NATO "fagot")

 by BEGEMOT) for no less than 6 metallic MiG-15's with several "buzz" numbers

 from North Korea, two camouflaged North Korean MiGs and a camouflaged Soviet

-There are about 50 parts in light white cream plastic and the kit instructions suggest it to be a MiG-15 bis but the features of this version are not seen in the kit.
-The only exception are the rear air brakes looking appropriate for a bis.
-The wing has separate parts for flaps that can be drooped down.
+There are about 50 parts in light white cream plastic and the kit instructions suggest it to be a MiG-15 bis with the bigger rear air brakes looking appropriate for a bis and landing light in the lower left wing.
+A nice feature of the kit are separate parts for flaps that can be drooped down.

 The landing gear is very rudimentary: the main doors 38 and 39 should be mounted reversed and the nose wheel leg has no fork.
 But is has the lower flaps as seperate parts and panels are inscribed.
 The canopy has a lot of scratches.

-The fit is very bad and a lot of sanding and filling was needed.
+The fit is pretty bad and a lot of sanding and filling was needed.
 The tail exhaust pipe does not fit inside.

 This kit is not recommended but at

 the time it looked promising.
 It was made nevertheless in a scheme for

 Before the decals were applied, a